Dustin Farnsworth flew to Washington D.C. this spring to speak with his lawmakers about the importance of conservation programs.

 - Be sure to thank them for their time.

-Feature photo: Wisconsin farmer Dustin Farnsworth and Anna Johnson met with Rep. David Young (R-IA) to discuss CSP and EQIP.
+Feature photo: Iowa farmer Dustin Farnsworth and Anna Johnson met with Rep. David Young (R-IA) to discuss CSP and EQIP.

 - Posted on 1.11.2018